-You will find this section a useful guide to living in the United States throughout your stay in the USA.
-It explains everything from the basics, such the US monetary and banking system, to the intricacies of clothing sizes and national holidays.
+You will find this section a useful guide to living in the USA throughout your stay in the USA.
+It explains everything from the basics, such the USA monetary and banking system, to the intricacies of clothing sizes and national holidays.
 It also includes tips on how to stay safe, secure, and healthy.

 Upon arrival in the U.S, you will need to find a place to stay.
 Look here for advice on finding accommodations, leases and landlords, and hooking up utilities.

-Read about U.S. coins and bills, the need for checking accounts and credit cards, and traveler’s checks and exchange rates.
+Read about USA coins and bills, the need for checking accounts and credit cards, and traveler’s checks and exchange rates.

-It is important that you read this section, because the United States does not provide free socialized medicine.
+It is important that you read this section, because the USA does not provide free socialized medicine.
 International students are required to have health insurance in order to matriculate in college.